-Official installation images do not include non-free firmware.
 The most common method to load such firmware is from some removable medium such as a USB stick.
-Alternatively, unofficial installation images containing non-free firmware can be found at https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/.
 To prepare a USB stick (or other medium like a hard drive partition), the firmware files or packages must be placed in either the root directory or a directory named /firmware of the file system on the medium.
 The recommended file system to use is FAT as that is most certain to be supported during the early stages of the installation.

-Tarballs and zip files containing current packages for the most common firmware are available from:
+Tarballs and zip files containing current packages for the most common firmware, and the associated metadata to ensure a proper detection by the installer (dep11 directory), are available from:

+'''

-• https://cdimage.debian.org/cdimage/unofficial/non-free/firmware/
+• https://cdimage.debian.org/cdimage/firmware/bookworm/

+'''